If you’re looking for information on a newer Infiniti Q70, we’ve published an updated review: 2019 Infiniti Q70 Review

 Other Cars to Consider

-2018 Audi A6 — The A6 may be the only car with a more elegant interior than the Q70, and although its base 2.0-liter turbo engine can’t match the Infiniti’s V6 in terms of horsepower or torque, the optional 3.0-liter V6 offers 10 more hp over the Infiniti V6.
-The 450-hp twin-turbocharged V8 in the S6 model outmuscles the 5.6’s V8 by 30 hp.
+2016 Audi A6 — The A6 may be the only car with a more elegant interior than the Q70, but its base 2.0-liter turbo engine can’t match the Infiniti’s V6 in terms of hp or torque.
+Nothing comes close to the 5.6’s V8 power.

-2018 BMW 5 Series — The 6-cylinder 5 Series costs a bit more than the Q70, but it’s not as powerful or roomy.
+2016 BMW 5 Series — The 6-cylinder 5 Series costs a bit more than the Q70, but it’s not as powerful or roomy.
 We also like the Q70’s interior design and layout more than that of the 5 Series.
-The 5 Series does now offer the option of a powerful V8 and hybrid model.

-2018 Genesis G80 — The G80 is the surprise player here.
-Although it doesn’t carry the lofty brand image portrayed by Infiniti, you get similar power and fuel economy (pound for pound), with more passenger and cargo volume (in the standard wheelbase), plus a better standard warranty.
-A new Sport trim features a twin-turbo V6 good for 365 hp.
+2016 Hyundai Equus — The Equus is the surprise player here.
+Although it doesn’t carry the lofty brand image portrayed by Infiniti, you get similar power and fuel economy (pound for pound), with more passenger and cargo volume.
+The Equus isn’t available with all-wheel drive.

-Driving purists with big bank accounts will likely insist on the Q70 5.6 LUXE with the Sport and ProACTIVE package, and who could blame them?
-For the rest of us who are looking for good performance in an elegant package that spoils its owner, we’d go for the Q70 LUXE Hybrid.
+Driving purists with big bank accounts will likely insist on the Q70 5.6 with the Sport Touring package, and who could blame them?
+For the rest of us who are looking for good performance in an elegant package that spoils its owner, we’d go for the Q70 Hybrid.
 The hybrid has all the comforts of the stock Q70, sacrificing only some trunk space for the battery pack.
-And with the hybrid, you get the same performance as with the gasoline-only V6, plus better fuel economy.
+With the hybrid, you get the same performance as the gasoline-only V6, plus better fuel economy.
 Find an Inifiniti Q70 for sale